 Jim Rohn was an American author, entrepreneur and motivational speaker.

 If you haven’t yet, we highly recommend tuning in to a few of Jim Rohn’s talks on YouTube.
 What he said then is as true today as it was decades ago.

 We really wish he were still alive today.

 Jim Rohn credited George S. Clason‘s book, The Richest Man in Babylon, as the book that changed his philosophy.
 So, we went and bought it (and we had to buy it because it wasn’t in the local library), and we have to say that it also revolutionized our thinking.

 If you can only ready one book on finance, let this one be it.

 It’s cheap (free, if you have it in your library).

 It’s a short book and easy to understand.
 Set in Babylon, each chapter contains a series of parables that discuss the unchanging principles of wealth and abundance.

 Have questions on precisely what to do with your money?
-This book will likely have the answer.

 For a more modern take on personal finance, we highly recommend Martin Lewis.
 His video below talks about debt problems, where to start and what to do about them.